cocos/cocos-docs/en/editor/toolbar/index.md

 ## Toggle Edit Mode

 Click the 3D/2D button in the figure below to switch the **Scene** panel to 2D edit mode or 3D edit mode.
-For details, please refer to [Scene - View Introduction](../scene/index.md#view-introduction).
+For details, please refer to the [Scene - View Introduction](../scene/index.md#view-introduction) documentation.

 ![2d3d](./img/2d3d.png)

 ## Play on Device

-This option is used to preview the running effect of the project, please refer to [Project Preview & Debugging](../preview/index.md).
+This option is used to preview the running effect of the project, please refer to the [Project Preview & Debugging](../preview/index.md) documentation.

 ![preview](./img/preview.png)